FaradayRF/faradayio-cli/README.md

 ## Usage
 To run `faradayio-cli` one must be a `sudo` user due to the Linux requirements for TUN/TAP software.
 Additionally, if you are using a virtual environment you must also explicitly call the virtual environment installation of `faradayio-cli`

+You are required to provide a callsign and ID number as shown in the examples below.
+The `/dev/ttyUSB0` serial port is used by default and should be specified with the `--port` or `-p` option.
+See the Command Line Options section below for more information.
 ### System Wide installation
 ```
 $ sudo faradayio-cli KB1LQC 1